s3v1/rest-api-django/README.md

 # REST API with Django

-This project is exploring making a REST API based on Django
+This project explores building a REST API using Django.

 ## uv